 Students are expected to complete all training necessary to conduct human subjects research at The University of Tennessee, Knoxville.
-The Institutional Review Board (IRB) maintains a number of online training courses to get certified (http://irb.utk.edu/training/).
+The Institutional Review Board (IRB) maintains a number of online training courses to get certified (HRPP Training Videos - Research Integrity & Assurance (utk.edu)).
 Failure to complete this training or conducting research without IRB approval constitutes an ethical and academic honesty violation that may lead to removal from the program.
 Even if ultimately "exempt" from detailed IRB evaluation, each must be reviewed by the IRB prior to the initiation of any data collection.